 Do you have a pet and want to know about rabies in cats, then surely you’ve ever heard of rabies in dogs, a disease that affects all mammals and can even infect humans.
-Although rabies is not a very common disease in cats, it is very dangerous, since it has no cure and results in the death of the animal.
+Although rabies is not a very common disease in cats, it is very dangerous since it has no cure and results in the death of the animal.
 You can see some of the symptoms of rabies in cats.

-If your cat often leaves home and is in contact with other animals you must take into account this disease, inform yourself about it and take the necessary measures to prevent it.
-BE present that a bite of an infected animal is sufficient for its contagion.
+If your cat often leaves home and is in contact with other animals you must take into account this disease and inform yourself about it and take the necessary measures to prevent it.
+Present that a bite of an infected animal is sufficient for its contagion.

 Read Also: Ringworm in Cats – Infection and Treatment